Warren Gravette

 Warren Gravette (born 13 September 1968) is an English retired professional footballer who played as a forward and right back in the Football League for Brentford.
 He went on to have a long career in non-League football.

+Personal life

+In September 1995, Gravette was sentenced to two years in prison for cash card fraud.
+In November 2015, he was sentenced to 10 years in prison for dealing cocaine.